Zinedinarnaut/ShopExpress/readme.md

 ShopExpress is a modern and versatile API designed to power e-commerce applications.
 It provides a comprehensive set of endpoints for managing users, products, shopping carts, and payments.
 ShopExpress is built with security in mind, incorporating features like user authentication and JWT token protection.

-Key Features
+## Key Features

-	•	User Management: Register, log in, and log out users securely.
+- **User Management:** Register, log in, and log out users securely.
 Protect routes with JWT token authentication.
-	•	Product Catalog: Create, update, delete, and retrieve product details.
+- **Product Catalog:** Create, update, delete, and retrieve product details.
 Maintain a catalog of available products.
-	•	Shopping Cart: Add, update, and remove products from a shopping cart.
+- **Shopping Cart:** Add, update, and remove products from a shopping cart.
 Calculate totals and handle checkout processes.
-	•	Payment Integration: Seamlessly integrate payment services to facilitate transactions.
+- **Payment Integration:** Seamlessly integrate payment services to facilitate transactions.
 Currently supports Stripe payments.
-	•	Documentation: Detailed documentation available for each endpoint, making it easy for developers to get started.
+- **Documentation:** Detailed documentation available for each endpoint, making it easy for developers to get started.
-	•	Bootstrap Integration: Designed with frontend frameworks like Bootstrap in mind, making it straightforward to create user interfaces.
+- **Bootstrap Integration:** Designed with frontend frameworks like Bootstrap in mind, making it straightforward to create user interfaces.

 ShopExpress simplifies the development of e-commerce applications, allowing you to focus on building a great shopping experience for your users.